arrow-kt/arrow-website/content/docs/learn/typed-errors/nullable-and-option.md

 <!--- TEST_NAME OptionAndNullableKnitTest -->

-If you have worked with Java at all in the past, it is very likely that you have come across a `NullPointerException` at some time (other languages will throw similarly named errors in such a case).
+If you have worked with Java at all in the past, you have likely come across a `NullPointerException` at some time (other languages will throw similarly named errors in such a case).
-Usually this happens because some method returns `null` when you weren't expecting it and, thus, isn't dealing with that possibility in your client code.
+Usually, this happens because some method returns `null` when you weren't expecting it and, thus, isn't dealing with that possibility in your client code.
 A value of `null` is often abused to represent an absent optional value.
-Kotlin already solves the problem by getting rid of `null` values altogether, and providing its own special syntax [Null-safety machinery based on `?`](https://kotlinlang.org/docs/reference/null-safety.html).
+Kotlin already solves the problem by getting rid of `null` values altogether and providing its own unique syntax [Null-safety machinery based on `?`](https://kotlinlang.org/docs/reference/null-safety.html).

 Since Kotlin already has nullable types, why do we need Arrow's `Option` type?
 There are only **a few** cases where you should use `Option` instead of nullable types, and one is the _nested nullability_ problem.
 Let's see an example:

-We write a small `firstOrElse` function, and it should return the first element of a list, or the default value if the list is **empty**.
+We write a small `firstOrElse` function, which should return the list's first element or the default value if the list is **empty**.

 <!--- INCLUDE
 import io.kotest.matchers.shouldBe